Last Updated on 27/12/2022 by Mitchel Shawn

 - Grilling gives vegetables a smoky flavor.
 This is why grilled vegetables are often tastier than their oven-roasted counterparts.
 The smokiness of the grill infuses the vegetables with flavor, making them more interesting to eat.

 - Grilling can help you get in your daily dose of veggies.
 If you’re having trouble getting your recommended daily intake of vegetables, grilling can help.
 The high heat of the grill helps to break down the cell walls of the vegetables, making them more easily absorbed by the body.
-This means you’ll get more of the nutrients from grilled vegetables than from raw or cooked veggies.
+This means you’ll get more nutrients from grilled vegetables than from raw or cooked veggies.

 - Grilling is a healthy cooking method.
 Grilling is a healthier way to cook than frying or sauteing because it doesn’t require the use of oil or butter.
 The food is also less likely to stick to the grill, so you won’t end up with greasy vegetables.